h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 -  `col_sample_rate_per_tree <algo-params/col_sample_rate_per_tree.html>`__: Specify the column sample rate per tree.
 This can be a value from 0.0 to 1.0 and defaults to 1.
 Note that this method is sample without replacement.

 -  `min_split_improvement <algo-params/min_split_improvement.html>`__: The value of this option specifies the minimum relative improvement in squared error reduction in order for a split to happen.
 When properly tuned, this option can help reduce overfitting.
 Optimal values would be in the 1e-10...1e-3 range.
+This value defaults to 1e-05.

 -  `histogram_type <algo-params/histogram_type.html>`__: By default (AUTO) DRF bins from min...max in steps of (max-min)/N. Random split points or quantile-based split points can be selected as well.
 RoundRobin can be specified to cycle through all histogram types (one per tree).
 Use this option to specify the type of histogram to use for finding optimal split points:

-	- AUTO
+	- AUTO (default)
 	- UniformAdaptive
 	- Random
 	- QuantilesGlobal